shishishi123/shishishi123.github.io/_pages/cv.md

   * IEEE Internet of Things Journal
   * IEEE Transactions on Dependable and Secure Computing
   * IEEE Transactions on Information Forensics and Security
+  * IEEE Transactions on Cognitive Communications and Networking